 The beads in detail

-The 6mm beads have a surface texture with visible micropores under magnification, though smaller than those of 12mm beads.
-This difference in pore size slightly affects aromatic absorption capacity: 6mm beads absorb less oil per bead than 12mm beads, but the larger number of beads (27–33 compared to 17–20) balances the bracelet's total capacity.
-For aromatic use in a stacked format, a single 6mm bracelet is sufficient for a discreet scent presence.
+The 6mm beads have micropores visible under magnification, smaller than those of 12mm beads.
+They absorb less oil per bead, but the higher number (27-33 vs 17-20) balances the total capacity.
+For stacked aromatic use, one bracelet is sufficient for a discreet scent presence.

-The matte black color of the 6mm beads makes them especially versatile for combining with brightly colored minerals: orange carnelian, violet fluorite, burgundy garnet.
-The thin black stripe of the 6mm bracelet acts as a neutral visual separator when stacking several bracelets of different colors.
+The matte black color pairs well with brightly colored minerals: orange carnelian, violet fluorite, burgundy garnet.
+The black band acts as a neutral visual separator when stacking several bracelets of different colors.

-Basalt is a fine-grained volcanic igneous rock that forms when lava cools rapidly upon contact with air or water during an eruption.
-Rapid cooling prevents the growth of large crystals and traps dissolved gases as bubbles — the source of its characteristic porous texture.
-Compositionally, basalt is rich in iron and magnesium silicates (pyroxenes, olivine) and opaque minerals (magnetite, ilmenite) that give it its black color.
-It is the most abundant volcanic rock in the Earth's oceanic crust.
+Basalt is a fine-grained igneous volcanic rock that forms when lava cools rapidly upon contact with air or water.
+Rapid cooling prevents the growth of large crystals and traps dissolved gases as bubbles—the source of its porous texture.
+Compositionally, it is rich in iron and magnesium silicates and opaque minerals (magnetite, ilmenite) which give it its black color.
+It is the most abundant volcanic rock in the oceanic crust.

 Volcanic stone in lapidary tradition